-Established in 2013, captures eligible contracts in Goods, Construction, Professional and Standard Services.
-Local Law 1 establishes specific, data-backed M/WBE utilization goals based on industry and M/WBE categories.
+Local Law 1 captures eligible contracts in Goods, Construction, Professional and Standard Services.
+The Law establishes specific, data-backed M/WBE utilization goals based on industry and M/WBE categories.
 These goals are the basis for the City’s commitment to award M/WBEs 30% of the value of all LL1 City contracts by Fiscal Year (FY) 2021.
 In FY 2020, the City realized 27.9% M/WBE utilization in contracting, more than tripling the rate in just five years.
-View the report here.
+View additional details on the MWBE Reports page.

 Established by Mayor de Blasio in FY 2015, with a current goal of awarding M/WBEs $25B in contracts by FY 2025.
 This initiative includes M/WBE participation outside the eligible industries captured under Local Law 1.
 MOCS tracks Citywide progress annually in the OneNYC M/WBE Bulletin.
 Since FY 2015 through the close of FY 2020, the City has awarded City-certified M/WBEs more than $17.1 Billion Dollars in City contracts.

 City agencies can award contracts of up to $500,000 for goods, professional services, standard services and construction directly to M/WBEs without formal competition using this method.
 This streamlined process makes it far easier for the City to do business with City-certified M/WBEs.
 Read more here.
 Don't miss out!
 Be ready to receive and respond to these opportunities directed specifically to our City-certified M/WBE businesses by enrolling in PASSPort.
 Learn more about the M/WBE Small Purchase Method here.